bseltz-cohesity/scripts/python/deployCVE/README.md

 * --fips: boolean, enable fips mode, default is False
 * -k, --licensekey: optional.
 Required if --accept_eula is present
 * --accept_eula: optional.
 If present, eula will be accepted

+### Attributions

+Thanks to VMware for the pyVmomi Python SDK for the VMware vSphere API.
+Located here: https://github.com/vmware/pyvmomi

+I'm using pyVmomi here to deploy the Cohesity Clustered Virtual Edition OVA.

+Normally I would advise users to do a proper install of pyVmomi, which would allow this script to work fine, but there's a strong likelihood of this script being deployed onto a Cohesity cluster, and I wouldn't advise installing pyVmomi on a Cohesity cluster (it might get wiped out during a Cohesity upgrade).
+So, I've decided to deliver pyVmomi as part of this script in portable form.